 Your final Report would be:

-** Blue bar represents Innovation Minds benchmark baselined from 25+ companies we worked with, and the black line represents where you may stand.
+** Blue bar represents Innovation Minds benchmark baselined on 25+ companies we worked with, and the black line represents where you may stand.